Dolby noise-reduction system: Dolby HX/HX-Pro

 Magnetic tape is inherently non-linear in nature due to hysteresis of the magnetic material.
 If an analog signal were recorded directly onto magnetic tape, its reproduction would be extremely distorted due to this non-linearity.
 To overcome this, a high-frequency signal, known as bias, is mixed in with the recorded signal, which "pushes" the envelope of the signal into the linear region.
 If the audio signal contains strong high-frequency content (in particular from percussion instruments such as hi-hat cymbals), this adds to the constant bias causing magnetic saturation on the tape.
 Dynamic, or adaptive, biasing automatically reduces the bias signal in the presence of strong high-frequency signals, making it possible to record at a higher signal level.

-The original Dolby HX, for Headroom eXtension, was invented in 1979 by Kenneth Gundry of Dolby Laboratories, and was rejected by the industry for its inherent flaws.
+The original Dolby HX, where HX stands for Headroom eXtension, was invented in 1979 by Kenneth Gundry of Dolby Laboratories, and was rejected by the industry for its inherent flaws.
 Bang & Olufsen continued work in the same direction, which resulted in a 1981 patent (EP 0046410) by Jørgen Selmer Jensen.
 Bang & Olufsen immediately licensed HX-Pro to Dolby Laboratories, stipulating a priority period of several years for use in consumer products, to protect their own Beocord 9000 cassette tape deck.
 By the middle of the 1980s the Bang & Olufsen system, marketed through Dolby Laboratories, became an industry standard under the name of Dolby HX Pro.

 HX-Pro only applies during the recording process.
-The improved signal-to-noise ratio is available no matter which tape deck the tape is played back on, and therefore HX-Pro is not a noise-reduction system in the same way as Dolby A, B, C & S, although it does help to improve noise reduction encode/decode tracking accuracy by reducing tape non-linearity.
+The improved signal-to-noise ratio is available no matter which tape deck the tape is played back on, and therefore HX-Pro is not a noise-reduction system in the same way as Dolby A, B, C, and S, although it does help to improve noise reduction encode/decode tracking accuracy by reducing tape non-linearity.
 Some record companies issued HX-Pro pre-recorded cassette tapes during the late 1980s and early 1990s.

-Technological trends
+Today

-The widespread proliferation of digital audio in professional and consumer applications (e.g. compact discs, music download, music streaming) has made analog audio production less prevalent and therefore changed Dolby's focus on Dolby Vision, but Dolby's analog noise reduction systems are still widely used in niche analog production environments.
+The widespread proliferation of digital audio in professional and consumer applications (e.g., compact discs, music download, music streaming) has made analog audio production less prevalent and therefore changed Dolby's focus on Dolby Vision, but Dolby's analog noise reduction systems are still widely used in niche analog production environments.